Skip to main content

 Employee Share Schemes are a popular initiative for companies to reward high-performing employees.
 It’s a simple yet powerful idea: let the people who fuel a company’s success own a piece of the action.
 But there are considerations for Employee Share Schemes, especially when it comes to tax.

-There are several tax considerations that employers need to keep in mind when initiating an Employee Share Scheme.
+There are several tax considerations that companies and employees should understand when implementing or participating in an Employee Share Scheme.

 Taxed upfront

-When employees receive shares or rights to acquire shares at a discount, the discount is taxed as income.
-A $1,000 tax reduction can apply if the Employee Share Scheme meets certain conditions, such as being offered to Australian employees with three years of service who don’t exceed an adjusted taxable income of $180,000.
+When employees receive shares or rights to acquire shares at a discount, the discount may be taxed as income.
+A reduction of up to $1,000 in the taxable discount may apply if the Employee Share Scheme and employee meet the relevant conditions, including the employee income test.

 Tax-Deferred Schemes